Try this first—many issues resolve without tools.

 Tools are for measured checks only.
 Live AC and charged capacitors can shock or start a fire.
 If a step is outside your training, stop forcing progress and continue in When to stop DIY below.

 If your RV AC is still freezing after these checks, most owners in Fort Lauderdale stop DIY here.
-A licensed RV HVAC technician can quickly diagnose the issue.
+A technician can confirm the issue quickly.

-Recurring freezing issues in this climate deserve prompt attention to prevent larger repairs.
+Recurring freezing issues in this climate deserve a hands-on inspection before further damage occurs.

 Restricted airflow due to dirty filters or blocked ducts (high confidence).
-In Fort Lauderdale, the combination of high humidity and extended runtimes often leads to ice forming on the evaporator coil when airflow is insufficient.
+In Fort Lauderdale, high humidity leads to moisture accumulation, which can freeze if airflow is insufficient.

 RV AC Not Cooling | RV AC Freezing Up | RV AC Low Voltage Problems | RV AC Capacitor Failure | RV AC Compressor Not Turning On | RV AC Fan Running But No Cold Air | RV AC Thermostat Problems | RV AC Short Cycling | RV Mini Split Air Conditioner | RV HVAC Hub